 Policy 8 of the Pembrokeshire Coast National Park Local Development Plan (LDP) is a strategy policy which ensures that the special qualities of the National Park will be protected and enhanced.
-Of particular relevance is Policy 15 of the LDP which states that development will not be permitted if it causes significant visual intrusion (criterion a); failing to harmonise with, or enhance the landform and landscape character of the National Park (criterion d); losing or failing to incorporate traditional features (criterion e).
+Of particular relevance is Policy 15 of the LDP which states that development will not be permitted if it causes significant visual intrusion (criterion a); failing to harmonise with, or

 The proposed signs are to be positioned in prominent, elevated positions along the A487 Trunk road in an area characterized by rolling hills and open countryside.
-Despite being constructed partly of woven hazel panels the design will result in the signs appearing as two solid masses within the landscape, as opposed to the sympathetically designed and approved brown and white tourist signs currently in situ, that the proposed signs would replace.
+Despite being constructed partly of woven hazel panels the design will result in the signs appearing as two solid masses within the landscape, as opposed to the sympathetically designed and approved brown and white tourist signs currently in situ, that the proposed would replace.